CptCapt/Data-Engineer-Project-STEDI-Human-Balance-Analytics/README.md

 [3. step_trainer_landing_to_trusted.py](GlueETL/StepTrainer/step_trainer_landing_to_trusted.py) - This script transfers Step Trainer data from the 'landing' to 'trusted' zones.
 Using a join on customer_curated and step_trainer_landing, It filters for customers who have accelerometer data and have agreed to share their data for research with Step Trainer readings.

-The customer_trusted table was queried in Athena to show that it only contains customer records from people who agreed to share their data.
+The customer_trusted table was queried in Athena.
-This image shows the result of a sql test query.
+The following images show relevant Athena Queries to verify the correct table creation and the correct amount of data points.

 ![alt text](AthenaQueries/Screenshots/customer_trusted.png)
 </details>